glossopm/conferences-blog/public/talks/process-for-the-process-averse-summary-of-tara-manicsic.md

 #### Automation

 - **What worked**: Identify what automation worked well and what did not.
-- **What can be automated further: Look for opportunities to automate further to save time.
+- **What can be automated further**: Look for opportunities to automate further to save time.

 #### Feedback